Hubilo raises $4.5 million, led by Lightspeed, to focus on virtual events – TechCrunch

 In February, “we knew that most, if not all, physical events were getting postponed or cancelled globally.
 To counter the drop in demand for offline events, we agreed to extend the contracts by six more months at no cost,” Jain said.
 “However, this was not enough to retain our clients and most of them either cancelled the contracts or put the contract on hold indefinitely.”

 As a result, Hubilo’s revenue dropped to zero in February.
-With about 30 employees and reserves for only three months, Jain said the company had to chose between shutting down or finding an alternative model.
-Hubilo’s team created a MVP (minimum viable product) virtual event platform in less than a month and started by convincing a client to use it for free.
+With about 30 employees and reserves for only three months, Jain said the company had to choose between shutting down or finding an alternative model.
+Hubilo’s team created an MVP (minimum viable product) virtual event platform in less than a month and started by convincing a client to use it for free.
 That first virtual event was hosted in March and “since then, we’ve never looked back,” said Jain.

 This means Hubilo is now competing with other virtual event platforms, like Cvent and Hopin (which was used to host TechCrunch Disrupt).
-Jain said his company differentiates by giving organizers more chances to rebrand their virtual spaces; focusing on sponsorship opportunities that include contests, event feeds and virtual lounges to increase attendee engagement; and providing data analytic features that include integration with Salesforce, Marketo and Hubspot.
+Jain said his company differentiates by giving organizers more chances to rebrand their virtual spaces; focusing on sponsorship opportunities that include contests, event feeds and virtual lounges to increase attendee engagement; and providing data analytic features that include integration with Salesforce, Marketo and HubSpot.

 With so many events going virtual that “Zoom fatigue” and “webinar fatigue” have now become catchphrases, event organizers have to not only convince people to buy tickets, but also keep them engaged during an event.